 In light of the current circumstances, it is not possible for us to have a further face to face information session.
 I am therefore placing the following documents, for you to explore, on the PSHE page on our school website: *link*

 If you could look at the documents and power point and return any comments or questions via the Google Form link below, before 22nd October 2021.
-(This has been extended from 24th May 2021)

 The content is not unfamiliar to us and we have always operated within an ethos of tolerance and acceptance.
 We take any curriculum development very seriously and know that we must play our part in preparing our children for the wider world.